jackhman/sergio-martin-rubio-site/_posts/2019-10-21-centralized-configuration-with-spring-cloud-config-server.md

 ## Client Side

-The Maven dependency required on the client side is:
+The following Maven dependency is required on the config server clients:

 ```xml
 <dependency>